github/backup-utils/README.md

 ### **Support**

-If you find a bug or would like to request a feature in Backup Utilities, please open an issue or pull request on this repository.
+If you find a bug or want to request the functionality of the backup utility, please open the issue at or submit a request for this repository.
 If you have a question related to your specific GitHub Enterprise Server setup or would like assistance with backup site setup or recovery, please contact our [Enterprise support team][3] instead.

 [1]: https://github.com/enterprise
 [2]: docs/requirements.md#github-enterprise-version-requirements